Flexberry/flexberry.github.io/pages/products/flexberry-aspnet/controls/lookup/fa_lookup-form-sort.en.md

 hash: a223dd46455c8526884741583ad80e2265a738ffe5652b3abbf42f83f29ad0bf
 ---

-In order to be able to sort in list form, [raised lucapa web](fa_lookup-overview.html), you must do the following:
+In order to be able to sort in list form, [raised lookup web](fa_lookup-overview.html), you must do the following:

 1.You need to make sure that the LookUp form is correct.
 For example, to use the standard user form located on the test stand, then the settings in `web.config` shall be as follows: